Skip to Main Content

 Law librarians and library staff are available to help you find your way around the library and its legal materials, provide research support, and assist you in locating materials that are not in our library.
 There are several ways to contact us:

-In Person: The main circulation desk is located at the front of the library.
-There is a second desk located in the stacks area that can help with room reservations and materials check outs.
+The main circulation desk is located at the front of the library.

 Circulation Desk: (434) 592-5350